 - 2. Continue with one of the following:

-- "Using the Configuration Mode" on page 11
+- "Using the Configuration Mode"

-- "Using the Information Mode" on page 14
+- "Using the Information Mode" on page 30

 Using the Configuration Mode

 You can use the Configuration mode to create up to eight independent disk arrays for each ServeRAID controller.
 The Configuration mode provides two configuration paths: Express Configuration and Custom Configuration.